Frequently asked questions about University Relations

 - Invite PI and student to visit Google to give a talk on research results

-- Answer questions related to faculty referrals for affiliated students interested in internships or full-time positions
+- Answer questions related to faculty referrals for affiliated students interested in internships or permanent positions

 - If the project is selected for funding, a sponsor is expected to do the following: